Borusan Istanbul Philharmonic Orchestra: Proms debut and foreign popularity

 On 29 July 2014, Borusan Istanbul Philharmonic Orchestra made its debut at The Proms at the Royal Albert Hall.
 In this concert BİFO played Mily Balakirev's Islamey, Gustav Holst's Beni Mora, Gabriel Prokofiev's first violin concerto 1914 (BBC commission: world premiere), Mozart's Die Entführung aus dem Serail (only the ouverture), Handel's "The Arrival of the Queen of Sheba", Ottorino Respighi's Belkis, Queen of Sheba and, as an encore, Ulvi Cemal Erkin's Koçekçe.

 After the concert especially at the English press the concert got positive reviews.
 The Telegraph reporter Ivan Hewett wrote that the concert was "superbly rich".
 The Guardians Tim Ashley wrote that Sascha Goetzel is more than a conductor, is a total entertainer.

 The same day, Borusan Istanbul Philharmonic Orchestra launched their third CD, Rimsky-Korsakov's Scheherazade by Onyx Classics in Great Britain.

 Artistic director and principal conductor

 After a year-long selection process in the 2007/2008 season with guest conductors from four different countries, an international jury awarded the musical direction of Turkey's foremost symphony orchestra to Austrian conductor Sascha Goetzel.

 Goetzel took over from Gürer Aykal, the Borusan Istanbul Philharmonic Orchestra's music director since the founding of the orchestra, and responsible for its artistic development.
 One of Sascha Goetzel's principal duties is the preparation of concert tours and guest appearances of the orchestra in the framework of major European music festivals in the coming years.
 The orchestra had a special role to play in the 2010 Istanbul Festival when Istanbul held the title of European Capital of Culture.

 In April 2021 it was announced that Patrick Hahn would become Principal Guest Conductor and Artistic Advisor from the 2021/22 season.

+In September 2023 it was announced that Carlo Tenan became the Principal Conductor and Artistic Director from the 2024/25 season.